 On the north side of the Basilica you will find the Piazzetta dei Leoncini.

-The Piazzetta dei Leoncini (Piazzetta meaning small piazza) is named after the two red marble lions sitting in the Piazzetta that were presented to Venice by Doge Alvise Mocenigoin in 1722.Read more about the Piazzetta dei Leoncini
+The Piazzetta dei Leoncini (Piazzetta meaning small piazza) is named after the two red marble lions sitting in the Piazzetta that were presented to Venice by Doge Alvise Mocenigoin in 1722.Read more about Piazzetta dei Leoncini

 Turning to our left (anti clockwise) to look at the Torre dell’Orologio.